Concordium/concordium-net-sdk/README.md

 ## Documentation

-Rendered documentation is available [here](http://developer.concordium.software/concordium-net-sdk/).
+Rendered documentation for this project is available [here](http://developer.concordium.software/concordium-net-sdk/).

 ## Migration